Master’s in Occupational Therapy, MSOT

 Flexible Learning Options

-Roosevelt University’s Occupational Therapy program offers a hybrid format, combining the convenience of asynchronous online learning with in-person immersive sessions to build connections with minimal on-campus requirements.
+Roosevelt University’s Master's in Occupational Therapy program offers a hybrid format, combining the convenience of self-paced online learning with in-person immersive sessions in Schaumburg to build connections with minimal on-campus requirements.

 Two people meeting across and office desk, each sharing their view of their laptop screen with each other.